Starfractor/P-BIGE/README.md

 ![Teaser figure](img/BIGE-Diff-Subs.gif)

-> Generations from BIGE for subjects with anthropometrics for different muscle activations.
+> BIGE can generate motions with varying muscle activations for subjects with different anthropometrics.

 ## Summary